 Inspiration at a French fry stand

-While awaiting my turn to order, a thought suddenly struck me.
+Here is what happened.
+While awaiting my turn to order, remembering that hyperlink, an utterly new phenomenon for me, a thought suddenly struck me.
 By combining images and sound, and still respecting the principles on which my teaching had come to repose, could I not create a multimedia program that could teach any language to a learner who spoke any native language?
-Could I not create lessons, replete with images and linked to their corresponding sounds, on which the learner could click and hear the word while inherently perceiving its meaning from the image itself, with no need for translation?
+Could I not create lessons, replete with images and linked to their corresponding sounds, on which the learner could click and hear the word while inherently perceiving its meaning from the image itself, with no need for translation nor for written text?
 Moreover, without needing to change the lesson in any way, by recording a native speaker saying the same statements in his own language, and then by replacing the original sound files with the new ones just recorded, I could make the identical lesson teach a new language.
-In addition, to facilitate any person in the world who wanted to use the program, I could use “symbolic directions”, images that would clearly convey by their appearance what the learner needed to do in each lesson.
-In this way, instructions need not be given in English, or any other single language, and thus render the lessons unusable to whomever did not know that language.
+In addition, to facilitate any person in the world who wanted to use the program, I could use “symbolic directions”, images that would clearly convey by their appearance what the learner needed to do in each section of a lesson.
+In this way, instructions need not be given in English, or any other single language, which would otherwise render the lessons unusable to whomever did not know that language.

-All of these reflections took no more than 5 minutes, as did my wait for my French fries, but that moment in line had radically altered how I would spend much of my remaining professional life.
+All of these reflections took no more than 5 minutes, as did my wait for my French fries, but that moment in line had radically altered how I would spend most of my remaining professional life.
+The rapidity of that insight, one for which I had not even been searching, was such that I have always considered the ULAT project to be a gift of God to my family and me.
 I could not immediately begin in the pursuit of that vision, because I still lacked the tools and knowledge to make the ULAT a reality.
-I still had to teach myself HTML, how to use PowerPoint, how to digitalize images and edit them, as well as learn about sound recording and its editing.
+I still had to teach myself HTML, how to use PowerPoint, how to create videos, how to digitalize images and edit them, as well as learn about sound recording and its editing.
 Most of all, however, I needed time.

 Bringing it all home

 We finally moved home to the U.S. in 1998, penniless, but 7 children richer.
 Our initial rather desperate circumstances in the rural “Thumb” region of Michigan were not conducive to devoting hours and hours to curriculum creation.
-Having gone there to help provide urgent care for an extended family member, we found ourselves in a remote area where there was no need of foreign language teachers.
-As we struggled to make ends meet, I worked full-time on a dairy farm, at the age of 47, helping milk 900 cows a day in 10 to 12 hour shifts, just so that I could earn medical benefits so that our ninth child could be born in a hospital.
-One year, eleven of us lived on $10,000.
-When after three years in the country I was able to return to language teaching in Lansing, Michigan, after a hiatus of 19 years, I was finally able to begin putting the nascent ULAT into daily use in the classroom, culling out what did not work and seeing if the program had any validity.
+Having gone there to help provide urgent care for an extended family member, we found ourselves in a remote area where there was no need for foreign language teachers.
+As we struggled to make ends meet, I worked full-time on a dairy farm, at the age of 47, helping milk 900 cows a day during a 12-hour shift, while earning $7.00 an hour, primarily so that I could earn medical benefits so that our ninth child could be born in a hospital.
+One of those years, eleven of us lived on $10,000.
+When, after three years in the country I was able to return to language teaching in Lansing, Michigan, after a hiatus of 19 years, I was finally able to begin putting the nascent ULAT into daily use in the classroom, culling out what did not work and seeing if the program had any validity.

-In reality, one could simply describe the rest as “details”, that is, roughly 20,000 hours of details involving trial and error, dead ends and breakthroughs, unspeakable tedium and diminished sleep, and a growing sense of contentment and gratitude.
-Gratitude to people like Sal DiFranco, the Bells and the Eddys, the Grangers, the Rudnickis, the Kenneys and the Delaneys, who have given me the tools and resources which made the ULAT possible and the encouragement which even today motivates me to continue.
+In reality, one could simply describe the rest as “details”, that is, well over 25,000 hours of details involving trial and error, dead ends and breakthroughs, unspeakable tedium and diminished sleep, and a growing sense of contentment and gratitude.
+Gratitude to people who have given me the tools and resources which made the ULAT possible and the encouragement which even today motivates me to continue.

 Look at the ULAT’s pictures, at least in its current form, and you will see that most of them are of me and, through the changes in my appearance, you will see how much time has passed.
 As you look through its lessons, you will see how much I have aged, from start to finish, and you will get a sense of how long the ULAT’s creation has taken.
-That should suggest someone else to whom I owe a great debt of gratitude, namely my wife, who has lived through all those hours of the ULAT’s creation, thus far with little monetary return to show for it, and often with a husband deep in thought and work.
+That should suggest someone else to whom I owe a great debt of gratitude, namely my wife, who has lived through all those hours of the ULAT’s creation, and for most of those years with little monetary return to show for it, and often with a husband deep in thought and work.
 Words cannot express my appreciation for her patience.
 And, most of all, I feel great gratitude to God for having made my professional life interesting and satisfying after such a monotonous and discouraging start.
-If the ULAT changed only what went on in my classroom, my own teaching experience was greatly enriched by it and thus it was worth all the effort.
+It has been worth all the effort.